Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 Expanded vision via satellite T.V.

-A major satellite T.V. company in the U.S. pay-per-view market had a system to provide video services for hotels and hospitals.
+A major satellite T.V. company in the U.S. pay-per-view market had a multi-video graphics system to provide services for hotels and hospitals.
 The device was controlled by a PC-compatible computer which could be located at, for example, a hotel front desk.

 However, the system graphics were inadequate, and the system could not effectively compete within the growing and complex international market.